 Some equity compensation plans allow you to name a beneficiary of your equity compensation grants.
 Depending on plan rules, this person or entity may be able to initiate action on your grants, such as exercising stock options or selling shares, once you pass away.
-You should make sure that you tell your beneficiary that you have selected them, and provide them with the account and contact information they will need should something happen to you.
+You should make sure to tell your beneficiary that you have selected them and provide them with the account and contact information they will need should something happen to you.

-If you have the means, transferring wealth to a family member while you’re still living may help the recipient [earlier/with a current need].
+If you have the means, transferring wealth to a family member while you’re still living may help the recipient with a shorter-term need.
 But there are additional practical benefits, such as removing the assets from your taxable estate.
-Federal law permits annual gifts of up to $15,000 to an unlimited number of individual recipients (up to $30,000 for married couples electing to split gifts), and these annual gifts are excluded from the federal gift tax.1
+For 2022, federal law permits annual gifts of up to $16,000 to an unlimited number of individual recipients (up to $32,000 for married couples electing to split gifts), and these annual gifts are excluded from the federal gift tax.1

 When it comes to equity compensation and estate planning, remember these key points: